Sam Tingle

 Sam Ashworth Tingle (24 August 1921 – 19 December 2008) was an English-born racing driver from Rhodesia, now Zimbabwe.
-He participated in five Formula One World Championship Grands Prix, and scored no championship points.
-He also competed in several non-Championship Formula One races.

 Tingle was born in Manchester, United Kingdom, and made his Formula One debut on 28 December 1963.

 He was one of only two drivers from Rhodesia to successfully enter a Formula One race, the other being John Love.
 A third Rhodesian racer, Clive Puzey, failed to qualify in his Formula One attempt.
 He died in Somerset West, South Africa, aged 87.